cisco-open/ndfc-roles/README.md

 #### cisco.dcnm Ansible Collection

 The Ansible Roles in this repo require that the cisco.dcnm Collection be installed.
 A ``requirements.yml`` file is included in the top-level directory which will install this collection.
 Or you may do so explicitly.
-It's recommended to use ``requirements.yml`` as this file will be updated with any other dependencies later.
+It's recommended to use ``requirements.yml`` as this file may be updated with other dependencies later.

 ##### Example using ``requirements.yml``